 Welcome to PrivacyAffairs.com – the source of data privacy and cybersecurity research, information, and advice.
 We believe in a free and safe internet without national borders or surveillance, protected from cybercriminals and spies.

-Although operating under a registered legal entity, we are a small collection of cyber-security professionals, tech journalists, and privacy advocates spread out internationally.
+Privacy Affairs is a small collection of cyber-security professionals, tech journalists, and privacy advocates spread out internationally.

 We consider ourselves of the “Old Guard” of internet users who grew up in a time when privacy was still a reasonable expectation and the internet was largely democratic.